Snowflake is a popular cloud-based data warehouse known for its speed, scalability, and reliability.

 Enable Server-side Encryption for S3: Toggle on this setting to enable server-side encryption for your S3 bucket.

-Staging Azure Blob Storage Container Name: Specify the name of your Azure container where RudderStack will store the data before loading it into Snowflake.
+Staging Azure Blob Storage Container Name: Specify the name of your Azure container where data is staged before loading into Snowflake.

-Prefix: If specified, RudderStack will create a folder in the bucket with this prefix and push all data within that folder.
+Prefix: If specified, a folder is created in the bucket with this prefix and all data is pushed within that folder.

 Credentials: Paste the contents of your GCP service account credentials JSON.
 The service account should have a role with storage.objectCreator access.

-This section lists the steps to configure the Storage Integration setting specified in the Configuring the object storage section above.
+Use the storage integration to run the COPY command.
+Configure the Storage Integration setting specified in the Configure object storage section above.

 If you have Amazon Web Services (AWS) as your cloud provider and want to use S3 as your object storage, follow the steps below.
-You can find the detailed instructions in this Snowflake documentation.
+You can find detailed instructions in the Snowflake documentation.

-Create a policy in AWS: In the following JSON, replace <bucket_name> and <prefix> with the name of your S3 bucket and the prefix set in the Configuring the object storage section above, and create the policy with a name of your choice.
+Create a policy in AWS: In the following JSON, replace <BUCKET_NAME> and <PREFIX> with the name of your S3 bucket and the prefix set in the Configure object storage section above, and create the policy with a name of your choice.

 Create a role and attach the above policy in AWS: Follow the steps listed below: